mathlib-cn/riscv-mathlib/README.md

 High performance mathematics library for RISC-V platforms

 ## Current Progress
- - sin & cos are done for double precision floating point number
+ - some typical functions are done for double precision floating point number
  - other functions will be updated soon

  ## How To Use